ian-vu/volleyball-fixture-notifier/README.md

 ## CI/CD

-Continuous integration and continious delivery is set up for this service using Github Actions.
+Continuous integration and continuous delivery is set up for this service using GitHub Actions.
 To see configuration see `./github/workflows` folder.

 Currently only pushes to the `main` and `dev` branches are configure to run the pipeline.